Raf-sns/Placido-Shop/README.md

 This program is easy to install and use, it allows you to deploy an online sales solution quickly.

+Particular attention has been paid to the security of the application throughout its development.

 Placido-Shop is a basic online sales program, it can be used as is but you can simply modify it to match your brand image or your technical needs.